Cayman Airways: Logo

 The company's mascot is an embellishment of the original "Sir Turtle" designed by Suzy Soto.
 As first designed, Sir Turtle did not have the red flying scarf.
 That original design was used on baggage stickers by Cayman Islands Customs and also became the logo of the Department of Tourism which was then headed by Eric Bergstrom.
 The red flying scarf was later added to Sir Turtle in 1978 by Capt.
 Wilbur Thompson, then the chief pilot of Cayman Airways, and the modified Sir Turtle became the airline's new logo.

 Head office

 Cayman Airways' corporate office is located in George Town, at 91 Owen Roberts Drive, almost opposite the Cayman Airways aircraft maintenance facility located at 54 Owen Roberts Drive.

 The Cayman Airways corporate office was housed in the former Sammy's Airport Inn.
 The Cayman Islands government purchased the inn for $2.85 million United States dollars.
 The fit-out, including the furniture, was completed for $3 million U.S. with the valuation of the property estimated at 6.76 million U.S. as of June 2007.
 Parking for the head office is located in the adjacent Cayman Islands Airport Authority property, with there being more parking per square foot at the current Cayman Airways head office than in most buildings in George Town.

+Accidents and Incidents

+Cayman Airways has had no fatal accidents.